Bayesian Quantum Multiphase Estimation Algorithm: Optical implementation

-The protocol can be realized with single photons and standard optical elements and is thus accessible by current state-of-the-art technology~\cite{SpagnoloSCIREP2012, PolinoOPTICA2019, PolinoAVR2020}, see Fig.~\ref{fig:implementation}.
-The extended Hadamard gate is realized by a multiport beam splitter $\mathrm{BS}_{d+1}$ ~\cite{ZukowskiPRA1997, SpagnoloSCIREP2012}, such as a tritter for $d=2$ or a quarter for $d=3$, recently implemented with integrated optical circuits~\cite{SpagnoloSCIREP2012, PolinoOPTICA2019, PolinoAVR2020, Valeri2020}, that can be also realized with a cascade of 50/50 beam splitters~\cite{GuoNATPHYS2020}.
-For instance, in the case $d=2$, the state after the first tritter is $\ket{\psi}=(\ket{1,0,0}+\ket{0,1,0}+\ket{0,0,1})/\sqrt{3}$~\cite{SpagnoloSCIREP2012, SpagnoloNATCOMM2013}.
 The different phases $\theta_1, ..., \theta_d$ and the (random) control phases $\phi_0, ..., \phi_d$ are imprinted on the different optical modes.
-The phase shift on mode $j$ is implemented by the transformation $\exp[i( M \theta_j+\phi_j)n_j]$, where $n_j$ is the number operator for the $j$-th mode.
-The phase ``amplification'' $M \times \theta_j$ is obtained by $M$ passes of the phase shift $\theta_j$, as demonstrated experimentally for single-phase estimation in Ref.~\cite{HigginsNATURE2007}.
+The phase shift on mode $j$ is implemented by the transformation $\exp[i( M \theta_j+\phi_j)n_j]$, where $n_j$ is the number operator for the $j$th mode.
+The phase ``amplification'' $M \times \theta_j$ is obtained by $M$ passes of the phase shift $\theta_j$, as demonstrated experimentally for single-phase estimation in Ref.~\cite{Higgins2007b}.
 Note that all $d$ phases are defined with respect to an unknown reference phase $\theta_0$ in the zeroth arm.
-Finally, after a second multiport beam splitter, the photon is measured in one of the $d+1$ output modes, resulting in statistics described by Eq.~\ref{eq:main_probability}, see Methods for further details.
-As discussed above, the optical scheme of Fig.~\ref{fig:implementation} would reach a multiphase estimation variance that scales at the Heisenberg limit $O(N_T^{-2})$ with respect to the total resources $N_T$ (quantified here as the total number of applications of the multiple phase shift $\bs{\theta}$), and exponentially with the number $n_{\rm phot}$ of single photons used, $O(e^{-n_{\rm phot}})$.
+Finally, after a second multiport beam splitter, the photon is measured in one of the $d+1$ output modes, resulting in statistics described by Eq.~\eqref{eq:main_probability}.
+As discussed above, the optical scheme of Fig.~\ref{fig:implementation} would reach a multiphase estimation variance with optimal scaling $O(N_T^{-2})$ with respect to the total resources $N_T$ (quantified here as the total number of applications of the phase shift $\boldsymbol{\theta}$), and exponentially with the number $n_{\rm phot}$ of single photons used (cf. Appendix~\ref{ap:a}).